 If you have been thinking of making a patio pond for quite a while now, this idea is the right way to start.
 This idea is an excellent way to have some fresh aquatic plants indoors without worrying about watering them.
 The system installed also filters the pond on its own.
 You can use any container for this idea including a large planter.
 Add some fish to your DIY pond to finish off this beautiful living piece of art!
 Here is the complete tutorial.

-4. Galvanized Water Garden
+4. Galvanized Water Garden DIY Container Pond

 Water gardening in a container is a very easy DIY project that is easily customizable.
-This idea allows you to choose how wide or deep you want your pond to be and where you want to place it!
+This idea allows you to choose how wide or deep you want your garden pond to be and where you want to place it!
 The pond is made using a galvanized container with tons of floating and potted plants.
 These added plants are perfect for a fresh and appealing touch to your patio pond.

 5. Minimal & Appealing DIY Water Garden

-If you are a nature admirer who loves to have a pond in the house but can’t due to a space crunch.
+If you are a nature admirer who loves to have a garden pond in the house but can’t due to a space crunch.
 This DIY water garden tutorial is the perfect solution for you.
 It is simple to make, super affordable, and looks very appealing and soothing.
 You can add your favorite plants and it’s deep enough to grow water lilies!
-With a budget of under 40 dollars and a few quick instructions, you too can recreate this easy backyard pond idea.
+With a budget of under 40 dollars and a few quick instructions, you too can recreate such easy backyard pond ideas.
 Here is a video tutorial!

 6. Repurposed Stock Tank DIY Pond